Premier division round-up for 30 April

 Tickhill (12pts) beat Whitley Hall (0) by six wickets

 At the other end of the table, Doncaster Town earned their first points of the season with a nail-biting win over Treeton at Washfield Road.
 High scores are not necessary for an exciting game of cricket, as this game proved.
 Doncaster put the home side in to bat first and bowled them out for 151 inside 38 overs.
 Only Liam Johnson enjoyed any measure of freedom in his innings and after he was fifth out at 119, the innings folded against Umar Amin and James Keast, who took three wickets apiece.
-Twenties from James Dobson, Jaden Fell and Amin himself took the visitors to 71-1, but an excellent five-wicket spell from Will Street then reduced the visitors to 95-7.
+Twenties from James Dobson, Jaden Fell and Amin himself took the visitors to 71-1, but an excellent five-wicket spell from Will Street then reduced them to 95-7.
 However, the experienced Stuart Guy, with a patient unbeaten 22 and support from Ben Stoves and Sonny Day-Tennant, saw the Town Fields side home with just two wickets to spare.

 Treeton 151 (37.1) Liam Johnson 50, Umar Amin 3-34, James Keast 3-18